 What are my other options to study abroad?

 Independent Study Abroad programs are offered at the purview of the provider or the host university.
 Please inquire directly with the provider about the availability of the program.

 Should I still apply to study abroad given the uncertainties of COVID?

-Applications are due months before a program begins, which means that if you would like to keep study abroad as an option for yourself for Spring 2022, it may benefit you to consider applying.
+Applications are due months before a program begins, which means that if you would like to keep study abroad as an option for yourself, it may benefit you to consider applying.

 We encourage all students to inform themselves of deadlines to withdraw from a program, the financial consequences for doing so before or after such deadlines, and any deposits or application fees before starting an application.
 For instance, UCEAP programs do not have an application fee and each program has a unique deadline to withdraw before financial penalties are incurred.

 We encourage you to talk with your major and college advisers early on about how study abroad fits into your plan to graduation.
 You can read more about academic considerations and policies for receiving breadth and major credit while studying abroad in the academics section of our website.
 During these times of uncertainty, we also recommend that you discuss a backup plan with your academic advisor.
 This includes enrolling in Berkeley courses for Fall and Spring semester until a final decision has been made regarding a future study abroad program.